decaf-ts/for-fabric/workdocs/tutorials/For Developers.md

 - uses `workdocs/reports/jest.coverage.config.ts` as its base config;
 - defines the coverage threshold in `workdocs/reports/jest.coverage.config.ts`;

-### Testing Contracts
+## Contracts

-#### General information
+### General information

-To test a contract implementation you wish to test, there is a basic infrastructure available to boot the contract.
+To test/debug a contract implementation first you need to deploy it, there is a basic infrastructure available to boot the contract.

 In the docker/infrastructure folder, you will find this basic setup.
-To test a contract, copy the contract’s JavaScript code into the chaincode folder.
+To test/debug a contract, copy the contract’s JavaScript code into the chaincode folder.

 The contract must include:

 - package.json

-- npm-shrinkwrap.json
+- npm-shrinkwrap.json/ package-lock.json

 - Transpiled files for the contract

-#### Transpiling a contract
+### Transpiling a contract

 If you need to transpile the contract you can use the weaver binary.
 An example is provided bellow pointing to a test implementation.